20 Useful Google Search Operators for Content Marketers [Cheat Sheet & Use Cases]

 searchoperators-12

-This is useful for finding list posts by a specific title, but you don’t know the exact number of the list.
-For example, if I wanted to find all posts entitled, “Top X Free WordPress Themes”, I could do a search for “Top * Free WordPress Themes”.
+This is useful for finding list posts by a specific title, when the number of items in the list can vary.
+For example, if I wanted to find all posts entitled, “Top X Free WordPress Themes,” I could do a search for “Top * Free WordPress Themes.”

 5. Inurl: